St Wilfrid's Hospice - Privacy Notice

-St Wilfrid's Hospice is committed to being fair, open, honest and transparent in relation to the collection, processing and sharing of your personal data - in full accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+St Wilfrid's Hospice is committed to being fair, open, honest and transparent in relation to the collection, processing and sharing of your personal data - in full accordance with the UK General Data Protection Regulation (UKGDPR) and the Data Protection Act 2018.

-This privacy notice covers all data collection (with the exception of data relating to applicants, employees and volunteers which is in a separate document) but includes core areas such clinical care (patients, relatives and carers), donors and fundraising and business and retail.
+This privacy notice covers all data collection (with the exception of data relating to applicants, employees and volunteers which is in a separate document) but includes core areas such clinical care (patients, relatives and carers), donors and income generation (fundraising/retail).

 Your data: the personal information we collect

 We will normally keep your information in an electronic format.
 This includes: